ekkis/enigma-securities/README.md

 ## Install

-The library is available from NpmJs and can be installed in the usual manner:
+The library is available from [npmjs.com](https://npmjs.com) and can be installed in the usual manner:
 ```
 $ npm install enigma-securities
 ```